WeishiC/POCRM-Specifications/README.md

 - nnet
 - combinat
 - tidyverse

-The folder `RData` contains the scenarios used for the simulation studies.

 ## References
 - Wages, N.A., Conaway, M.R. and O'Quigley, J. *Dose-finding design for multi-drug combinations*.
 Clinical Trials 2011; 8: 380-389.